Assault and Aggravated Assault in Florida

 Finding a Lawyer for Assault Crimes in Hillsborough County, FL

-We represent clients charged with misdemeanor assault and felony aggravated assault with a firearm in the Tampa Bay area, including Hillsborough County, Pinellas County, Polk County, Pasco County, Hernando County and Polk County, FL.
+We represent clients charged with misdemeanor assault and felony aggravated assault with a firearm in the Tampa Bay area, including Hillsborough County, Pinellas County, Polk County, Pasco County, Hernando County, and Polk County, FL.

 Call (813) 250-0500 to discuss your case.

-This article was last updated by Jason D. Sammis on Friday, December 11, 2018.
+This article was last updated on Friday, May 12, 2023.